robiulhussainroni/iSchool/README.md

 <!-- Okay first Give them life and then can start thinking about other sections -->

+### Why Choose Us ?

+I'm not sure how to design this section.
+But I think it could be serve as features section.
+Let me think...

+Well, how about showing the specialitis of the school with image and the layout in Z pattern.

 <!-- Design Decisions -->

 **Color** : I'm choosing Teal as primary color.
 Teal represents creativity, stability and it's commonly used in education inductry.
 Open Color is here for me to find a great version of Teal.
 I also try to use Tints and Shades of Teal.
 As per for Secondary color, I haven't selected yet!